pygmy-twylyte/amble/amble_engine/brainstorm.md

 - monolith will induce higher intelligence state or paradox acceptance ability that will allow AA-3B access
 - mechanism like window or portal -- where one can look outside the current room into another?
 - ROOM OVERLAYS: descriptions that change based on flags / items / other conditions.
+- add version info to world and saves/loads

 ## FIXITs from runthroughs / CONTENT additions
 - read denials should be red